TABurrows/taburrows.github.io/_docs/google-cloud/networks-VPNs.md

 VPN Tunnels connected to HA VPN Gateways must use dynamic (BGP) routing.

 Use an Active/Passive config for a consistent bandwidth experience; Active/Active configurations may offer a less consistent bandwidth experience.
+Unless combined traffic for both tunnels is within single tunnel capacity, failure can cause the available bandwidth to be cut in half.

+Using Classic VPN for Dynamic Routing is no longer supported, one exception: to connect to VPN Gateway Software running inside a Compute Engine instance.